 Here's what you can expect...

 Most people use the web to find Main Street businesses for sale.
-In fact, you may have already been searching Sunbelt’s business listings which is the largest database of businesses for sale in the Shreveport area.
+In fact, you may have already been searching Sunbelt’s business listings which contains the largest database of businesses for sale in the area.

 Perhaps you’ve found a business you’re interested in and have requested more information.
 A typical business for sale on the Sunbelt website will receive 5-10 internet based inquiries alone per month (not including those coming in from other channels) – total inquiries can easily be double that.
 So, you’re probably not the only one taking a look at the business.

 Your inquiry is a trigger to the listing broker that you’d like to know more, so expect a follow up email and/or phone call.
 Typically the broker will be able to share further details with you, but will still maintain the confidentiality of the business and won’t release really sensitive information until a Confidentiality/Non-Disclosure Agreement is signed.